 The study emphasizes how Osing traditional homes in Kemiren Village are structurally resilient to a range of natural disaster hazards, such as earthquakes, landslides, and volcanic eruptions.
 These homes, which were built with a nail-free timber frame structure, have distinctive joinery techniques that increase their seismic resistance.
-A natural base isolation effect is introduced by using ubeg and sopak stone foundations, which permit movement during ground shaking while preserving structure integrity of the upper structure.
+A natural base isolation effect is introduced by using ubeg and sopak stone foundations, which permit movement during ground shaking while preserving structure integrity.

 Furthermore, the Osing house's symmetrical design helps to mitigate the torsional effects of earthquakes.
 To increase lateral stability, structural modifications are necessary because the Tikel Balung house's elongated shape produces both a strong and a weak axis.
-Small attaching pieces reinforce wooden fastening joints, which act as extra stabilizers to lessen movement at crucial connection points between column and beams, as well as improve the overall structural integrity.
+Small attaching pieces reinforce wooden joints, which act as extra stabilizers to lessen movement at crucial connection points and improve structural integrity overall.

 An important consideration when dealing with volcanic threats is the roof structure.
-Conversely, the flat side roofs are more susceptible to ash buildup and possible collapse, while the high central roof efficiently sheds volcanic ash, as it has a steeper roof angle.
+Conversely, the flat side roofs are more susceptible to ash buildup and possible collapse, while the high central roof efficiently sheds volcanic ash.
 To reduce these risks, strengthening actions can be used, such as installing tie beams to provide a more rigid triangle roof shape.